CN2F: A Cloud-Native Cellular Network Framework: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} fifth generation of mobile communication networks (5G) promises the support of a range of applications from Ultra-Reliable Low-Latency Communication (URLLC) to enhanced Mobile Broadband (eMBB) to massive Machine-Type Communication (mMTC) connections.
-The diversity of supported applications hinders to use of the conventional one-size-fits-all structure for future cellular networks and innovative models are required.
-In order to increase flexibility and efficient resource sharing among different application sectors, new models are supposed to be built upon \textit{virtualization/softwarization} technologies, such as Software Defined Networking (SDN), Network Function Virtualization (NFV), and Network Slicing (NS) among others \cite{ref21}.
+The fifth generation of mobile communication networks (5G) promises the support of a range of applications from Ultra-Reliable Low-Latency Communication (URLLC) to enhanced Mobile Broadband (eMBB) to massive Machine-Type Communication (mMTC) connections.
+The diversity of supported applications hinders to use of the conventional one-size-fits-all structure for future cellular networks, thereby necessitating innovative models.
+In order to increase flexibility and efficient resource sharing among different application sectors, new models are supposed to be built upon \textit{virtualization/softwarization} technologies, such as Software-Defined Networking (SDN), Network Function Virtualization (NFV), and Network Slicing (NS), among others \cite{ref21}.

-To move toward 5G innovative concepts, several AI/ML-based algorithms have been proposed to enable intelligent and autonomous network management, which should be tested and evaluated before their commercial rollout \cite{ref1, ref2, ref3, ref6, ref7}.
-These algorithms use a large amount of data extractable from both the Radio Access Network (RAN) and Core Network (CN) to learn patterns and automatically enhance network operations.
-Small-scale testing of 5G use cases allows developers to identify potential issues and address problems before a large-scale rollout.
-In the same way, 5G and Beyond 5G (B5G) testbeds enable researchers to evaluate real-world network scenarios \cite{ref4, ref5}.
+In recent years, several AI/ML-based algorithms have been proposed to enable intelligent and autonomous network management, which should be tested and evaluated before their commercial rollout \cite{ref1, ref2, ref3, ref6, ref7, 10449568, FOWDUR2023106032}.
+These algorithms use a large amount of data extractable from both the Radio Access Network (RAN) and Core Network (CN) to learn patterns and automatically enhance network operations \cite{10.1145/3610402, 9647461}.
+Small-scale testing of such algorithms allows developers to identify potential issues and address problems before a large-scale rollout.
+In this way, different cellular network testbeds are designed, which enable researchers to evaluate real-world network scenarios \cite{ref4, ref5}.

-In this paper, we propose the \nm{}, a simple Cloud-Native Cellular Network Framework, as a simple general framework, to build prototypes for future generations of cellular networks.
+In this paper, we propose the \nm{}, a simple Cloud-Native Cellular Network Framework, as a general framework to build prototypes for future generations of cellular networks.
 Fig.~\ref{fig:fig1} depicts the \nm{} structure.
 The \nm{} comprises a cluster of four nodes (one master and three workers), an L2/L3 switch, two bridge nodes, and a software-defined network.